-Janice here with a super easy Christmas craft your kids can make that will actually make your house tidier this holiday season… And a special thanks to Merry Maids for sponsoring this post.
+Janice here with a super easy Christmas craft your kids can make that will actually make your house tidier this holiday season… a holiday centerpiece to decorate your table.
+Special thanks to Merry Maids for sponsoring this post.

 Too Much Tinsel???
 We’ve Got a Christmas Craft for That…

 I remember when my mother finally said “no more!” to tinsel on our Christmas trees.
 I was horrified, of course.
 To a child, tinsel on the tree is magical.
 But to a mom, tinsel on the tree means a mess on the floor.

 And now I can see her point.

 Having gotten used to life without tinsel, I haven’t used tinsel for decades.
 This year however, I let my kids have a chance to decorate our tree with some gold tinsel.

 And, as if on cue, my daughter Olivia began to “hang” the tinsel by hurling handfuls of it at our tree…

 Not only were tree branches covered in clumps of tinsel, but so was our carpet…

 But I had a plan I wanted to try out.
 This month, Merry Maids sent us a list of Merry Maids “Season’s Cleanings” tips and tricks from Debra Johnson, home cleaning expert for Merry Maids, including a fun tip about how to deal with the nuisance of tinsel on the floor.

 Double-Duty Holiday Décor